jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 Annual members mainly use Cyclistic on the weekdays at 07:00-08:00 and 16:00-19:00, while casual users mainly use the app on the weekends at 09:00-19:00.
-This tells us that most annual members use Cyclistic for commuting to work, while casual users mainly use Cyclistic for other purposes.
+This tells us that most annual members use Cyclistic to commute to work, while casual users mainly use Cyclistic for other purposes.
 We can say that Cyclistic members are mainly workers, while casual users are vary.